JezT25/turfroof_lora/README.md

 # LoRa Turf Roof Sensor

 Todo:
+1. Special LORA command to avoid sleep mode and special lora command to return back to sleepy mode
-1. check how many bounces and determine something wrong
+2. check how many bounces and determine something wrong
-2. for thesis graph the backout and timeout
+3. for thesis graph the backout and timeout

 Unsure of:
 1. Waterproofing